We frequently receive an Email of the form: "I am interested in

 Unlike many other religions, Wicca has few ready-made rules of behavior.

-In order to determine whether a particular action is moral or not, a Wiccan
+In order to determine whether a particular action is moral or not, Wiccans

 In some areas of North America, it is not particularly safe for a Wiccan